Last Updated on by Catherine Tobsing

 Sorry, you are dealing with aggression.
 Cockatoos are a very emotional species and oh so strong.

-Since then I have met many other large birds who have done well in their homes and am so glad that you have done so well with yours until recently.
+Since then I have met so many other large birds who have done well in their homes and am so glad that you have done so well with yours until recently.

 It may be hormones.
 These larger birds live a lot longer than smaller birds and they also are capable of hormonal behaviors through their long lives.